A cast iron skillet is one of the most versatile pieces of cookware. From home cooks to professional chefs, everyone who uses one swears by it.

 The cast iron skillet manufacturers are in consensus that, so long as you don’t slide the pan and risk gouging the glass, you are fine.

 But they could be biased.
-What do the stove manufacturers have to say?
+After all, they want you to buy their skillets.
+Let’s review what stove manufacturers have to say.

 Interestingly, the appliance manufacturers seem to be saying the same thing, just from a more pessimistic viewpoint.